ryandotsmith/null-buildpack/readme.md

 # Heroku Buildpack: Ø

-This buildpack does nothing.
 Use Ø if you need heroku to execute a binary.

 ## Usage